matekadlicsko/Open-AML-Engine/README.md

 The dataset can be downloaded from [Yann Lecun MNIST](http://yann.lecun.com/exdb/mnist/) database or [Huggingface](https://huggingface.co/datasets/ylecun/mnist).

+## How to cite

+Work done with this engine should be cited with [Algebraic Machine Learning: Learning as computing an algebraic decomposition of a task](https://arxiv.org/abs/2502.19944).

 ## FAQ

 ### When using the library I get "Illegal instruction (core dumped)"